landingbj/lagi/docs/guide_en.md

 Make sure to replace your-image-name with the image name you used in step 2.

 **5. Integrate into your own projects:**
-- In your project, create a Dockerfile that specifies how to build the container that contains the lag[i] image.
+- In your project, create a Dockerfile that specifies how to build the container that contains the lag[i] (Landing AGI) image.
 ```text
     FROM lagi-image
     # Add your project directory to the container